pityka/nspl/docs/content/_index.md

 ---

 # Scala plotting library
-nspl is a plotting library for the Scala programming language. nspl can create various plots (scatter, line, bar, box etc) and complex figures.
+nspl is a fast and expressive plotting library for the Scala programming language. nspl can create various plots (scatter, line, bar, box etc) and complex figures.

 ## Platforms and output formats
-nspl supports Scala on the JVM and Scala.js.
+The library supports Scala on the JVM and Scala.js in the browser.
-It can render both vector graphics (SVG, PDF, postscript) and raster formats (JPG, PNG). nspl also supports graphics contexts like `java.awt.Graphics2D` or the html5 canvas.
+It can render both vector graphics (SVG, PDF, postscript) and raster formats (JPG, PNG).
+It also supports interactive graphics contexts like `java.awt.Graphics2D` or the html5 canvas.

+## Peformance
+nspl has reasonable performance.
+For example the canvas backend can render and animate a plot containing a few thousand data points with 60fps.

 ## Getting started (on JVM)
 Add the following lines to your build.sbt depending on the runtime environment